oils-for-unix/oils/doc/ysh-vs-python.md

 - Iterating over a string yields code points, not one-character strings.
   - `s[i]` returns an integer code point ("rune").
   - TODO: maybe this should be `runeAt()` and `byteAt()`?
 - Bools and integers are totally separate types.
-Oil is like JavaScript, where they aren't equal: `true !== 1`.
+YSH is like JavaScript, where they aren't equal: `true !== 1`.
 In Python, they are equal: `True == 1`.
 - No "accidentally quadratic"
   - No `in` for array/list membership.
 Only dict membership.